 In this recipe, Greek yogurt adds the same moisture as extra butter or oil but for a fraction of the calories.
 It also gives your ultimate healthy zucchini bread a protein boost!

 Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
-It’s also high concentrated.
+It’s also highly concentrated.
 You just need 2 ½ teaspoons to sweeten your entire ultimate healthy zucchini bread loaf… Which is the equivalent of around 1 ¼ cups of sugar!

 By the time your loaf finishes baking, all of the vinegar will have reacted with all of the baking soda, so you won’t be able to taste it at all!
 Just… Don’t taste the raw batter. 😉